s15n/par-lang/README.md

 <img src="screenshots/receive_true_false.png" alt="Run rgb 1" width="300px">

 <img src="screenshots/chose_lies.png" alt="Run rgb 1" width="300px">

+**Receiving a value from the UI** prompts the UI to create a new box, but unlike with values sent to the UI, this box will be in a new column.

 > 📝 It's important to understand the difference between sending and receiving when it comes to interaction.
 > A good example is communicating with the UI.
 If you send a value to the UI, the entire process tree hidden